 In the end, I think I may have just created the best summer dessert ever.
 This pie is based on one that I learned how to make in pastry school.
 It’s fresh, bright, cozy, buttery, and juicy.
 The crumble-to-filling ratio is just perfect.
 If you’re a huge pie fan like me, it’s time to make this pie like…yesterday.

 And once you’re done with this pie, you definitely need to try some of my other strawberry desserts!
-Start with strawberry and apple crumble, no-bake strawberry crunch cheesecake, or ricotta strawberry lemon cake.
+Start with strawberry and apple crumble or my famous no-bake strawberry crunch cheesecake.
+For a mini option, you can’t go wrong with strawberry shortcake cups or these creamy mini strawberry cheesecakes!

 A bowl of strawberries next to baking ingredients, a lemon, and a white linen on a light pink table.

-• Pie dough – I always use my favorite homemade crust over store-bought.
-But, if time is a factor, or you just don’t want to make homemade dough, store-bought is fine.
+And for pie dough, I always use my favorite homemade crust over store-bought.
+But, if time is a factor, or you just don’t want to make homemade dough, store-bought is fine!

 Brown butter crumble